 What type of watch to wear with what outfits?

 Suit = Dress Watch – you should never, ever wear a diving/chronograph/sport watch or anything but a leather or other hide strap with a suit.
 It drives me crazy when I see metal bracelets or nato straps with suits because they’re so casual in nature and they take away from the formality of a suit.
 It’s a SUPER amateur move.

 Business Casual or casual outfits – Dress watch or Sport watch with a metal bracelet, leather/nato/rubber band.
 You can also wear a dress watch with them, but it depends on how “polished” your casual outfit is.
 If you’re in shorts and flip flops, that might not look right with a dress watch.

 How to Match a Watch To Your Outfit

 It’s pretty simple.
 If you’re wearing:

+A suit with black dress shoes and belt.
 You should be wearing a dress watch with a black leather strap.

+A Suit with Brown dress shoes and belt.
 You should be wearing a dress watch with a brown leather strap.